etlapa/crud-restful-spring-boot/README.md

 Step 5 - Adding the product controller (services exposure) Step 6 - Catching exceptions.
 If the product ID is not found, a 500 error is return, but in the following exception is never handled:
 	java.util.NoSuchElementException: No value present
-	This an unchecked exception that can be customized by extending RuntimeException: ProductNotFoundException
+	This an unchecked exception that can be customized by extending RuntimeException: ProductNotFoundException Step 7 - Customizing response.
+It returns a custom error messsage with the status code 404